 gamma is a complete subgraph of gamma which is not properly contained

 in another complete subgraph of gamma.)
-The default is false
+The default is false, which

 means that non-maximal as well as maximal G-invariant complete subgraphs